Common CCR Questions: Why aren’t all my credit accounts appearing on my file?

 Not all financial institutions and credit providers submit data to every credit reporting body (CRB).
 As a result, there may be instances where you know you have an open credit account, but it is not visible in your credit file.

-Remember, CCR is an opt-in system and not all lenders will choose to share this information with the CRBs, so you may see information from some providers but not others.
+As CCR is an opt-in system and not all credit providers will choose to share this information with the CRBs, you may see information from some providers but not others.
+You can contact your credit provider if you’re unsure whether they have adopted Comprehensive Credit Reporting or if you want more information about their credit reporting practices.

 Only certain credit providers can report your account information and repayment history